MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#evasion-attacks-and-defenses">:open_file_folder: [<b><i>Full List of Evasion Attacks and Defenses</i></b>]</a>.

+- Adversaries Can Misuse Combinations of Safe Models. [[paper]](https://arxiv.org/abs/2406.14595)
+  - Erik Jones, Anca Dragan, Jacob Steinhardt.
+  - Key Word: Red-Teaming; Large Language Model.
+  - <details><summary>Digest</summary> Developers often test AI systems for potential misuse before release, such as in cyberoffense or bioterrorism.
+However, this study reveals that testing individual models is insufficient because adversaries can combine multiple models to achieve malicious goals.
+By breaking tasks into subtasks and using the most suitable model for each, adversaries can exploit even safe models.
+The study examines both manual and automated task decomposition methods, showing that combining models significantly increases the risk of generating harmful outputs like vulnerable code or manipulative content.
+This suggests that red-teaming efforts should consider the combined use of multiple models, not just individual ones.

 - Adversarial Attacks on Multimodal Agents. [[paper]](https://arxiv.org/abs/2406.12814)
   - Chen Henry Wu, Jing Yu Koh, Ruslan Salakhutdinov, Daniel Fried, Aditi Raghunathan.
   - Key Word: Adversarial Attacks; Multimodal Agents.